Modular Family Symmetry in Fluxed GUTs: Yukawa Couplings in F-Theory

 The string coupling is related to the GUT scale.
 Indeed, let ${\cal V}_S\sim R_S^4\sim 1/m^4_{GUT}$ be the volume of the GUT surface and ${\cal V}_B\sim R^6$ that of the base $B_3$ of the fibration.
 Compactification to four dimensions implies $M_{Pl}^2\approx m_*^8 {\cal V}_B$ while from the kinetic term of the field strength it follows $\alpha_{GUT}^{-1}\approx m_*^4{\cal V}_S$.
 Combining these relations we obtain a rough estimate \be \frac{1}{\alpha_{GUT}}\sim {m_*}^4{\cal V}_S= \frac{m_*^4}{m_s^4}\frac{m_s^4}{m_{GUT}^4}=\frac{m_s^4}{m_{ GUT}^4}\frac{1}{g_s} \ , \ee

 Taking into account the various normalisation effects, the dependence on $g_s$ is more involved.
-One finds~\cite{Aparicio:2011jx,Leontaris:2010zd}
+One finds

 where $C$ may depend on other moduli fields via the wavefunctions of the form~(\ref{WFsol}) involved in the triple intersections.
-This implies that S-duality symmetry is preserved only if the undetermined parts of the wavefunctions associated with the Yukawa coupling under consideration exhibit the appropriate dependence on $g_s$.
+This implies that in the effective theory S-duality symmetry is broken by the Yukawa lagrangian, unless the undetermined parts of the wavefunctions associated with the Yukawa coupling under consideration exhibit the appropriate dependence on $g_s$.